jcummins42p/14_miniRT/README.txt

 light and depth.

 Things to do for mandatory, increasing order of estimated difficulty:
-	Change depth shading to get rid of magic number - define macro?
 	Correct ambient light calculation
-	Add secondary ray from point of contact to light source.
-	Add cylinder maths
+	Reconcile ambient and directional light to work correctly together Add cylinder maths
+	Add calculation to direction light so that it shades based on angle

 Things to increase performance
 	Add bsp tree culling